 Each year, allergies affect nearly 50 million people in the United States alone.
 They can affect all age groups, and it is not uncommon to develop allergies as adults.
 Most adults develop allergies in their 20s and 30s.

-An allergy occurs when your body perceives a substance to be harmful and overreacts to it.
-In Ohio pollen from trees, flowers, ragweed and grass, as well as spores from mold, are often the culprits of seasonal allergies.
+An allergy occurs when your body perceives a substance as harmful and overreacts.
+In Ohio, pollen from trees, flowers, ragweed, and grass, and spores from mold, are often the culprits of seasonal allergies.
 If you deal with allergies that are more than just an inconvenience, it is with good reason.
-Dayton was ranked as the most challenging city in the Midwest for allergy-sufferers, according to the Asthma and Allergy Foundation of America’s 2016 Regional Rankings.
+Dayton was ranked as the most challenging city in the Midwest for allergy sufferers, according to the Asthma and Allergy Foundation of America’s Regional Rankings.

 Common Symptoms and Remedies

-“Seasonal allergies are fairly easy to identify as they occur around same time every year,” says Soumya Nadella, MD, a Kettering Physician Network family medicine physician at Sycamore Internal Medicine in Miamisburg.
+“Seasonal allergies are fairly easy to identify as they occur around the same time every year,” says Dr. Soumya Nadella, a primary care provider specializing in seniors.
 “Based on a person’s history and physical exam, a doctor may be able to diagnose and prescribe treatment or refer the patient to an allergist for further evaluation.”

 Dr. Nadella says simple changes such as keeping your windows closed, installing an air filter, using an air conditioner to clean the air, or staying indoors when mold and pollen levels are high may help you control symptoms.

 Knowing Your Triggers